abdelhameeeed/youtube-word-statistics/README.md

 ## Tech

-tools used tom implement that project.
+Tools used tom implement that project.

 - [PYTHON]
 - [HTML]